microsoft/promptflow/docs/how-to-guides/quick-start.md

     return output
 ```

-Flow can be a python function or class or a yaml file describe a DAG which encapsulate your LLM application logic.
+Flow can be a python function or class or a yaml file describing a DAG which encapsulates your LLM application logic.
 Learn more on the [flow concept](../concepts/concept-flows.md) and how to [Develop a flow](./develop-a-flex-flow/index.md).

 See the full example of this python file in: [Minimal Chat](https://github.com/microsoft/promptflow/tree/main/examples/flex-flows/chat-minimal).